skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 * **I have multiple users in my organization who share the same Kubernetes cluster.
 How do I provide isolation for their SkyPilot workloads?**

   For isolation, you can create separate Kubernetes namespaces and set them in the kubeconfig distributed to users.
 SkyPilot will use the namespace set in the kubeconfig for running all tasks.

+* **How do I view the pods created by SkyPilot on my Kubernetes cluster?**

+  You can use your existing observability tools to filter resources with the label :code:`parent=skypilot`.
+As an example, follow the instructions :ref:`here <kubernetes-observability>` to deploy the Kubernetes Dashboard on your cluster.

 * **How can I specify custom configuration for the pods created by SkyPilot?**